 This club was started at Blair after a representative from the national organization of the same name visited the Society of Skeptics to talk about how Girls Who Code is inspiring and equipping high school girls to pursue careers in engineering and technology.
 Members follow along with the national organization’s coursework as they learn different programming languages.

 The Blair Oracle is a student-run online publication that features work from members of the community, including news, essays, artwork, fiction and commentary.
 The Blair Breeze, the School's longstanding student-run, print-based news publication, was incorporated into The Oracle in 2016.
 For students who want an opportunity to write outside of a formal publication setting, there is also a Writing Club.

 Leadership, honor and service are the three core values of this service organization.
 Members are nominated by their advisors and serve as leaders across campus, including as ambassadors at large campus gatherings such as Parents’ Weekend, Alumni Weekend and graduation.
-The Society also sponsors the Big Brothers & Big Sisters program and leads the CHAT program.
+The Society also sponsors the Big Brothers & Big Sisters program.

 The "Blue Crew"—Blair's most enthusiastic student supporters, who show their school pride by painting their faces, donning their best "Blair wear" and cheering the School's 26 varsity and 19 JV and thirds teams to victory—is a fixture at Blair athletic contests.
 Headed by a male and female member of the senior class, the group's energy and passion for Blair athletics is contagious, particularly when the Bucs are playing on Blair's all-weather turf field under the lights.